confluentinc/ksql/docs-md/concepts/ksqldb-architecture.md

 ### Headless Deployment

-Use headless mode to deploy your ksqlDB application to a production environment.
 When you deploy a ksqlDB Server in headless mode, the REST interface isn't available, so you assign workloads to ksqlDB clusters by using a SQL file.
+This can be useful if you want to completely lock down the set of persistent queries that ksqlDB will run.
 The SQL file contains the SQL statements and queries that define your application.
-Headless mode is ideal for streaming ETL application deployments.

 ![Diagram showing headless ksqlDB deployment](../img/ksqldb-standalone-headless.png)